eremedia/Google-Analyticator/readme.txt

 = 6.1.1 =
 * Due to many questions about tracking code placement, [an FAQ article](http://forums.ronaldheft.com/viewtopic.php?f=5&t=967) has been written to address these placement questions.
 If you have any questions, this is a recommended read.
-* Corrects issues related to selecting users roles to exclude from tracking and seeing the dashboard widget.
+* Corrects issues related to selecting user roles to exclude from tracking / seeing the dashboard widget.
 * Cleans up the display of user role names for WordPress versions below WordPress 3.0.
 * Updates the included jQuary Sparkline library to 1.5.1, thus adding support for viewing the dashboard graph in all versions of Internet Explorer.
 * Adds two hooks, google_analyticator_extra_js_before and google_analyticator_extra_js_after, enabling other WordPress plugins to insert additional tracking code.